Inclusion and SEND Support

 Supporting Students At Aylward Academy

-Aylward Academy welcomes students with special educational needs or disabilities and supports all students throughout their education.
 We are an Inclusive Academy and all staff to make reasonable adjustments to their practice to ensure that all our students make progress and are able to access the curriculum.
+We currently have 18 students with an EHCP.
 A large number of the students on our SEN register have Speech, Language and Communication needs, others have ASD.
 We also have students with moderate difficulties with cognition and learning.
 We currently have students who visual and hearing impairments.
-We also have a number of students with ESMH difficulties.
+We also have a number of students with SEMH difficulties.

 Despite having a 3 storey building we do have lift access to upper floors.
 We will also have a chair ramp for better access across the site.
 We have disabled toilet facilities.
 We also have 6 designated Disabled Parking Bays.